MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     You can set up each customer with a preferred method of sending business documents, so that you do not have to select a sending option every time that you send a document to the customer.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).

-### <a name="to-select-the-peppol-electronic-document-format-for-electronic-document-sending"></a>To select the PEPPOL electronic document format for electronic document sending
+### To select the PEPPOL electronic document format for electronic document sending
 1. In the **Search** box, enter **Document Sending Profiles**, and then choose the related link.
 2. Open an existing document sending profile, or create a new one.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).
 3. On the **Document Sending Profile** page, choose the **Electronic Format**, select the line for PEPPOL, and then choose **OK**.